ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 This articles describes how to setup and use three features supported by recent BLHeli ESC firmwares.

-- DShot ESC protocol support
+- DShot ESC protocol support (for sending digital signals to the ESC)
-- ESC telemetry support
+- ESC telemetry support (for receiving performance data from the ESC)
-- BLHeli pass-thru configuration and ESC flashing
+- BLHeli pass-thru configuration and ESC flashing (for configuring the ESC)

 Detailed descriptions of these features are lower down on this page.
+Dshot and telemetry ESC's provide an advantage over traditional ESC's for a number of reasons.

+The primary advantage of Dshot is that it provides fast, high resolution digital communication.
+This opens the door for more precise vehicle control and removes the need to calibrate ESC's for different PWM ranges.

+Telemetry ESC's also provide monitoring of performance data that previously required additional sensors (like power modules and RPM sensors).
+Because of the detailed data provided by every ESC, real-time decisions can be made and logs can be analyzed for indidvidual ESC or motor failure.

 .. warning::